This blog may contain affiliate links. Read our disclosure policy for more info.

-Incredible wine, fresh fruit, and gorgeous beaches – Kelowna is all about indulging.
+Incredible wine, fresh fruit, and gorgeous beaches – the best things to do in Kelowna, BC are all about indulging.

 Every year thousands of visitors travel from across Canada and across the globe to see what the Okanagan has to offer.
 And oftentimes, this means spoiling yourself and having a very relaxing holiday full of food and booze.

 And on our recent visit to Kelowna, we did just that!

 We went to more wineries than we can remember (probably because we did tastings at all of them), picked fresh berries, ate at some gourmet restaurants, tried locally-made cheese, tasted craft beers and ciders, and overall probably gained a few pounds.

 But what many visitors don’t realize or take advantage of is the active lifestyle that also surrounds Kelowna, BC.
 The locals love the area and get out and about all year around.
 During the winter in Kelowna, they hit the slopes, and in the summer, it is all about the mountains and lakes.

 We kept ourselves busy in Kelowna and discovered a ton of fun and amazing things to do in Kelowna, BC.

 Some of the activities on our list are those most popular “cannot miss” top-rated tourist activities, and some are a little more off the beaten path or local secrets.

 - 25+ BEST Things to do in Kelowna, BC